jkuruzovich/MGMT6963/labs/10_Hadoop.md

 6. Examine Lab 7.
 Describe what an inverted Index is.
 What might be an application that would find an inverted index to be relevant?

-7. Also from Lab 8, describe whe Oozie is being used for?
+7. Also from Lab 8, describe what Oozie is being used for?